dotsara/link-log/README.md

 ### 21-27 August

-_A bit of a light week because cross-country season started and now occupies a significant portion of my brain_

 * [portage](https://www.merriam-webster.com/dictionary/portage): _noun_ "the carrying of boats or goods overland from one body of water to another or around an obstacle (such as a rapids)" [Lori's post about an upcoming trip](https://www.instagram.com/p/BYJbDfOHsXf/?taken-by=theoriginal10cent) got me to look it up because I've never heard it in this context before.
 Neato!
 (We have Portage Bay in Seattle, but I never looked it up!) 🚣‍♀️

 ### 14-20 August

-* I was telling [Jason](@jgarber623) about the occasional game of 6 Degrees of [Ciarán Hinds](http://www.imdb.com/name/nm0001354/) that @tiffehr and I sometimes play.
+* I was telling Jason about the occasional game of 6 Degrees of [Ciarán Hinds](http://www.imdb.com/name/nm0001354/) that @tiffehr and I sometimes play.
 And he challenged me to go from Hinds to… **Carrot Top**.
 Honestly, I wasn't sure I'd be able to do it.
 But 5 minutes later… 😎

    Carrot Top _The Aristocrats_ > Chris Rock _The Fresh Prince of Bel Air_ > Will Smith _Wild, Wild West_ > Kenneth Branagh _half the movies in his career_ > Emma Thompson _Harry Potter & the Deathly Hallows_ > Ciarán Hinds